-

 - If you are being referred for an autism assessment we will require an AQ10

-- After we have received your GP's referral letter we will contact you to confirm that you are on our waiting list.
+- After we have received your GP's referral, we will contact you to confirm whether or not the referral has been accepted.

 Assessment